 Our hard working members not only race across western Canada and the US, but also design, build and maintain sustainable trails, and initiated and lead the building of the Redcliff Bike Skills Park.
 In addition our members also volunteer their time for bikes for badgers, and organize the Battle Creek Showdown mountain bike race.

 We are committed to building and maintaining new environmentally sustainable and legal trails for its community of mountain bikers and future generations to enjoy.
-We are the voice in promoting our sport, living an active lifestyle and connecting with nature.
+We are the voice in promoting mountain biking, living an active lifestyle, and connecting with nature.
 We believe that, with the two distinctive and dramatic landscapes of the badlands of the Medicine Hat area and the rugged mountain like-terrain of the Cypress Hills, our region can someday become a popular destination for mountain bikers in Western Canada and the US.
 That is why all of our builds are built to the standards set by the International Mountain Bicycling Association (IMBA).

 Trail planning & development is the combined efforts of the following 670 Collective members:

-Kevin Banks, Chris Dodd, Rob Dyck, Mike Fehr, Blaine Fairbrother, Denis Goulet, Michael Gyorkos, Joel Heese, Kurtis Peters, and Dean Watkins.
+Kevin Banks, Chris Dodd, Rob Dyck, Mike Fehr, Blaine Fairbrother, Denis Goulet, Michael Gyorkos, Joel Heese, Kurtis Peters, Curtis Rausch, and Dean Watkins.

 Do you have trail ideas you’d like to see implemented?
 Contact email@example.com.